nicolasbeauvais/blog/posts/2022-01-04-slack-workspaces-in-the-browser.md

 })();
 ```

-If you never used Tampermonkey before, you can find many online tutorial
-that will show you how to add a script.
+If you never used Tampermonkey before, you can find many online tutorials that will show you how to add a script.

 > Be careful with the scripts that you add to Tampermonkey, you should never add code that you do not fully understand.